CharlesHawkinsMSU/PMN-Pipeline/Manual.md

 Each organism database has an internal "unique ID", separate from and unrelated to its Organism ID (OrgID).
 These are alphanumeric IDs auto-assigned by SRI International; for example AraCyc's unique ID is "QT", while ChlamyCyc's is "IO2".
 This ID is used when a frame (database object) is first created in an organism-specific database (rather than being first created in one of the reference databases PlantCyc and MetaCyc) as part of the frame's frame ID.
 So for example a reaction created in ChlamyCyc might get a frame ID like "RXNIO2-1234" while one created in AraCyc might get one like "PWYQT-4321".
 In contrast, frames created in the reference databases do not get a unique ID incorporated into the frame ID, such as "RXN-9876".

-[TBA] The PMN pipeline gets auto-assigned IDs from SRI Internaltional's server when it is run, saving them in unique-ids.txt.
+The PMN pipeline gets auto-assigned IDs from SRI Internaltional's server when it is run, saving them in uids.txt.
 Running the same step again on the same organisms ("same organisms" is determined based on the Organism IDs), it will find this file and not query the SRI server again (as doing so would generate a new set of unique IDs).
+You can also specify unique IDs by including the Unique IDs column in the pgdb-table.txt input file.